tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2. Secure Pod Traffic Using Calico Security Policy/README.md

 The application tier is used by Stars application team and Yaobank appication team to deploy policies for `Stars` app and `Yaobank` app respectively.

-- The Stars application team deploys fine-grained security policies for `Stars` app per each deployment in the names.
+- The Stars application team deploys fine-grained security policies for `Stars` app per each deployment in the namespaces.
 Egress and Ingress security policies are required to permit traffic flows in and out of each deployment.
 - The Yaobank application team deploys coarse-grained security policies for `Yaobank` app per namespace.
 A policy for a namespace will ensure that all workloads inside the namespace can communicate with one another.
 However, `rules` must permit traffic flows in and out of the namespace.

 > Security Policies in the `application tier`